joshua-9402/cpet-140-final-project/README.md

 ### Whitespace and Formatting
 - Use 4 spaces or 1 tab for indentation .
-- Limit lines to a maximum of 100 characters (comments only) for better readability.
+- Limit lines to a maximum of 20 words (comments only) for better readability.
+  - This restriction applies only to inline comments within source files; header comments, top-of-function/method comments, and documentation files are exempted.
+- Use blank lines to separate logical sections of code.
   - For spaces in function / methods:
     - give two line for each function / method definition and implementation.

 ### Naming Conventions
 - Types and Classes: